tjx666/ts-perf-issue/README.md

 ### [different version of `@mui/system`](./src/differentVersionOfMuiSystem.tsx)

-The reason why your project has `@mui/system` is case by case, but we can reproduce this situation like the `package.json` config in this repo:
+The reason why your project has different versions of `@mui/system` is case by case, but we can reproduce this situation like the `package.json` config in this repo:

 ```json
 {